AntonGavGav/My-trips-around-the-world/README.md

 to improvise and guess bc there wasn't no way to contact the teacher
 - That's my first time using react.js
 - The website is slow asf
+- Website itself was not made for mobile devices

 ## Link to a website
 https://antongavgav.github.io/My-trips-around-the-world/